Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Popover and PopoverOverlay

 The `Popover` and `PopoverOverlay` components' `preventAutoFocus` prop has been removed.
-Its behaviour is controlled `autofocusTarget` prop.
+Its behaviour is controlled by the `autofocusTarget` prop.
 Replace usage of this prop with `autofocusTarget="none"`.

 ```diff
 <Popover